openeuler-mirror/libkperf/README.en.md

 Note:

 - If the compilation error message indicates that numa.h file is missing, you need to first install the corresponding numactl-devel package.
+- If you encounter a CMake error related to 'Found PythonInterp' during compilation and linking, you need to first install the required python3-devel package.

 To build a library with debug version:
 ```shell